subtledoctor/SubtleD_hotfixes/README.md

 This fixes the Parrying stances, the Leadership stance, and the Lore Bonus skill.

 This is irrelevant as of Scales of Balance v6.3.2.

+v26 Add HoW-in-EET Hjollder to Bridge District

+If tipun's HoW-in-EET mod is installed, this will add Hjollder to the Bridge District in hte BG2 campaign.
+He will still be in Ulgoth's Beard; if you ignore him there, you can play HoW in the SoA portion of the game.
+If you talk to Hjollder and play HoW in the BG1 portion, then Hjollder will disappear from the Bridge District.

+This is COMPLETELY untested!!